radioarcane/radio-arcane.com/_posts/events/evening-tea-live-with-pas-musique.md

 endDatetime: '2022-05-13 23:30:00'
 image: /img/uploads/evening-tea-pas-musique.jpg
 description: >-
    Join us for Evening Tea LIVE and in person at Art Sanctuary and live streaming on Twitch TV to watch the masterpiece of film history "Eerie Tales" (1919).
-Listen to LIVE music by Pas Musique, (New York) and Sinister Senile (Louisville) while having some tea and pleasant conversation!
+Listen to LIVE music by Pas Musique (New York) and Sinister Senile (Louisville) while having some tea and pleasant conversation!